2022-23 Incoming 9th Grade Clearance Information

 Student-Athletes CAN NOT participate sport specific activities, in-person or online until after their last day of 8th grade

-Starting Tuesday May 26th, Athletic Injury Management (AIM) will be allowing physicals.
+Athletic Injury Management (AIM) (and others) will do walk-in physicals.

 There are a few conditions that AIM asks of you: